 - In this layer, the temperature increases with an increase in height.
-The temperature varies from -57 to 0 degree C.
+The temperature varies from -57 to 0 degrees C.

-- The presence of the Ozonosphere characterises this layer.
+- The presence of the Ozonosphere characterizes this layer.
 Ozone is a highly reactive oxygen molecule made up of three atoms.

 - Ozone absorbs the high-frequency ultraviolet radiation because of this absorption, the temperature of the layer increases.

 - The energy absorbed is used in chemical reactions causing the formation of ozone gas.